sonic-net/DASH/test/README.md

 # SONiC-DASH Testing
 This directory contains documentation, test scripts, test configurations and other artifacts required to test a SONiC-DASH device or devices.
+The focus is on executable test artifacts, not test requirements.

+For hard requirements, see [Compliance Requirements](../Documentation/dash-compliance-requirements.md)

 You can start with the [High-Level Description (HLD) Test Specification](docs/sonic-dash-test-HLD.md) or go to the [Test Docs Table of Contents](docs/README.md)
 ## Organization